 Makes 28 (depending on the cutter size)

-300 g plain flour (plain wheat can be combined with wholemeal one in a desired ratio)
+- 300 g flour (plain wheat can be combined with wholemeal in a desired ratio)

-Sieve the flour into a large mixing bowl and add a pinch of salt.
-Make sure you stir it well into the flour, so the yeast doesn’t come in direct contact with the yeast at the next stage.
+- Sieve the flour into a large mixing bowl and add a pinch of salt.
+Make sure you stir it well into the flour, so the salt doesn’t come in direct contact with the yeast at the next stage.

-Heat the milk in a heatproof mug over a low heat until warm.
-Add a little sugar to the warm milk and stir well.
+- Heat the milk in a heatproof mug over a low heat until warm.
+Add a little sugar and stir well.
 Transfer half of the milk into a glass.
-Between the tips of your fingers, crumble the yeast into the glass.
+Between the tips of your fingers, crumble the yeast into the milk.
 Stir well until the yeast dissolves.
 Add a pinch of flour to kick-start fermentation.
 Cover the glass and leave it in a warm place.

-When the yeast rises up to the brim, pour all the contents of the glass onto the flour.
-Add the remaining warm/lukewarm milk and the oil.
-Knead by hand until smooth.
+- When the yeast has risen up to the brim, pour all the contents of the glass onto the flour.
+Add the remaining milk and knead by hand until smooth.
 Pour in a little warm water, if needed, to make a dough of medium thickness.
 Cover and leave to stand in a warm place for an hour.

-When the dough has risen, transfer it on a floured rolling board.
+- When the dough has risen, transfer it on a floured rolling board.
 Roll it out until it is 1 cm thick.
-Pat the dough with some more flour if it starts sticking to either your fingers or the board.
+Dust the dough with some more flour if it starts sticking to either your fingers or the board.
 With round pastry cutters, cut out shishki and leave them to rest on the board for 15 – 20 minutes.